 Lucknow Metro Map Consists of two lines in the Lucknow metro system.
-Red line is the first line which started its operation and Blue line is the second but it is in under construction as of now.
+Red line is the first line that started its operation and Blue line is the second but it is under construction as of now.

 Full operation on the Lucknow Metro Red Line from Chaudhary Charan Singh International Airport Metro Station to Munshi Pulia Metro Station started from 9 March 2019.

 Lucknow Metro Map covers a distance of 22.87 km with 22 stations.
 It is the 8th longest operational metro network in India after Delhi Metro, Hyderabad Metro, Chennai Metro, Namma Metro, Kolkata Metro, Noida Metro, and Kochi Metro.

 Overview of UPMRC Lucknow Metro Rail map

 The Lucknow Metro Rail Corporation (LMRC) a part of UPMRC has appointed 35 customer relations assistants to help passengers, especially senior citizens, to get their tickets on the station.
 LMRC has provided free RO drinking water, toilets, escalators, and elevators at all of their stations.

 The Lucknow Metro (LMRC) project is Uttar Pradesh’s most expensive transport system, with a total cost of about $2 billion in Phase 1A (Red Line) and 1B (Blue Line), with a cost of Rs.
 62,828 crores (the US $970 million).
 Phase 1A is currently now operating within 22 Stations.
 The Lucknow Metro Rail Corporation (LMRC) is a 50:50 joint venture between the Government of India and the Government of Uttar Pradesh was established for the construction and operation of the metro train.